 Finding Meaning at the British Museum

-A meaningful museum experience requires a mindful approach to paying full attention to our current experience.
+A meaningful museum experience requires a mindful approach to paying full attention to the current immediate experience.
 When you get tired of the crowds or become overwhelmed by the breadth of history and exhibits visit The Parthenon Marbles to regain your balance.
-Walk deliberately and with deep breaths to the east pediment sculptures, which presents a scene of the major gods and goddesses portrayed as if they were really present during the birth of Athena.
-If you position yourself behind the east pediment sculptures, you will see what is pictured below.
-It shows two draped female figures seated on rectangular wooden chests, perhaps Demeter and her daughter Persephone.
-Originally these sculptures were set into the Parthenon pediment, no one could see this back view except the Olympian Gods.
+Walk deliberately and with deep breaths to the east pediment sculptures, which presents a scene of the major ancient Greek gods and goddesses portrayed as if they were present during the birth of Athena.
+Slowly walk behind the statues to the two draped female figures seated on rectangular wooden chests.

+These female figures represent Demeter and her daughter Persephone.
+Originally these sculptures were set high above into the Parthenon pediment.
+No one could see this back view except the Olympian Gods.
 These statues were visible only from the front.
 The back view was not originally accessible to mortals.
 You are privileged to be able to see this view.
-Let’s meditate on what only the Olympian Gods could see.
+Let’s meditate on what only the Olympian Gods were meant to see.

 In the ancient Greek religion and mythology, Demeter, Zeus’ sister, is the goddess of the harvest and agriculture, she presided over grains and the fertility of the earth.
 She and her daughter Persephone were the central figures of an earlier mythology that predated the Olympian pantheon of Gods.
 The myth about these two figures is that Demeter’s virgin daughter Persephone was abducted by Hades, God of the underworld.
 Demeter was distraught and searched everywhere for her.
 Demeter was inconsolably preoccupied with her loss and her grief.
 The seasons failed, living things stopped growing and began to die.
 Faced with extinction on earth, Zeus, the king of all the gods, sent his messenger, Hermes to the underworld to bring Persephone back to Demeter.
 Hades agreed to release her if she had not eaten anything while in Hades, unfortunately, Persephone had eaten pomegranate seeds.
 This indiscretion condemned Persephone to Hades and the underworld for a certain of months every year.

-Every Spring, Demeter would ensure flowers bloomed and crops grew and the fields were green.
+Every Spring, Demeter would make sure flowers bloomed and crops grew and the fields were green.
 Every Winter, when Persephone returned to the underworld, Demeter would ignore the crops and the flowers and let them die.
 Each Spring, Demeter would bring everything to life again, ready to welcome her daughter’s return.

 These Parthenon sculptures capture the culture and spirit of the Golden Age of Athens.
 A culture that celebrated the beauty and the heroism in life.
 We in modern times have many more opportunities and resources available than the ancient Athenians.
 Meditating on these sculptures allows us to reflect on the beauty in our lives and how we can bring more heroism and nobility to our lives.
 Continuing to reflect on the two draped female figures we notice how close the two bodies are compared to the other figures in the pediment sculptures.

 Above we can see one possible reconstruction of the front of the east pediment of the Parthenon, highlighting the comfortable and familiar body language between Demeter and Persephone.